 Support from the general public for the legalisation of marijuana

-A recent Gallup poll showed that 64% of Americans favour legalisation.
+A recent Gallup poll showed that 64% of Americans favour legalization.
 It is a dramatic shift, considering in 1969 (the swinging 60s no less) support was just 12%.
 This is due to a shift in perception, largely due to positive reports of the impact it can have as a medicinal drug for cancer patients, epilepsy sufferers and even veterans with PTSD.
 Support comes from voters from both ends of the political spectrum.

-Now that Canada has legalised the drug there has also been pressure from states that are looking to raise additional tax revenue without having to increase income tax.
+Now that Canada has legalized the drug there has also been pressure from states that are looking to raise additional tax revenue without having to increase income tax.
 American businesses within the industry who are fearful that they will lose out to Canadian companies in this lucrative market are also keen to progress changes in federal law.

-Here at Truweigh, we are supportive of the move to legalise cannabis.
+Here at Truweigh, we are supportive of the move to legalize cannabis.
 Our digital scales are ideal for personal use.
 They are small and light-weight and offer a high degree of accuracy for the user.
 It is key for the user to have a high degree of accuracy when establishing the proper dosage for medicinal purposes, especially in the form of edible cannabis.
 Our handy quick-start guide ensures users can be up and running without delay.
 To find out more about our full range of digital scales, visit our product pages.

-What do you think of the move towards legalising cannabis?
+What do you think of the move towards legalizing cannabis?
 Would you like to see it happen in America too?
 Head on over to our social media channels and get involved in the debate.
 You can find us on Facebook, Twitter and Instagram